Counselling and Psychotherapy

 We can all benefit from a helping hand and I have experience working with adults of all ages as well as teenagers and young people.

-Sessions can be in person or via Skype, to suit the individual.
+Sessions can be in person or via Skype, FaceTime or Zoom to suit the individual.

 Each session lasts 50 mins, scheduled to suit.
-Costs per session are £40.
+Please phone for a free 15 minute initial phone consultation.
+Costs for individuals per session are £45 and £70 for couples.
 Please note a minimum 24 hour cancellation period is required or charges will apply.
 Discounts may apply.

 Did you know.....?